48 Confidence Intervals

 Armed with the \(t\)-interval, we can calculate a 95% confidence interval for the average human body temperature.

-If \(X_1, \dots, X_n\) are not i.i.d. normal, then it is not easy to obtain an interval with exactly 95% probability of covering \(\mu\).
+If \(X_1, \dots, X_n\) are not i.i.d. normal, then it is not easy to obtain a pivot.
+In these situations, it may not be possible to obtain a confidence interval with exactly 95% probability of covering \(\mu\).
 However, we can still obtain an interval with approximate 95% coverage when \(n\) is large, thanks to the Central Limit Theorem.

 These asymptotic confidence intervals are known as Wald intervals.
 We now return to the skew die example that we encountered at the beginning of our exploration of statistical inference in Chapter 29 and construct a Wald interval for the probability \(p\) of rolling a six.

 Shockingly, a 95% Wald interval only covers \(p = 0.12\) about 81% of the time.
-The coverage is better for other values of \(p\), but this example illustrates the dangers of relying on asymptotic results.
+Notice in particular that when \(\hat p = 0\), the Wald interval is \([0, 0]\), which seems awfully pessimistic.
+This example illustrates the dangers of relying on asymptotic results.

 We can obtain an interval with better coverage by returning to first principles (Proposition 48.2).
-We start by deriving a test of \(H_0: p = p_0\) and then inverting this test to obtain a confidence interval.
+We start by deriving a test of \(H_0: p = p_0\).
+Then, we invert this test to obtain a confidence interval.

 This is called the Wilson interval for the binomial proportion.
 Comparing it with the Wald interval from Example 48.3, we see that: